Unboxed-Software/solana-course/content/token22-metadata.md

 As a best practice when writing scripts that engage with the Solana network, it is best to consolidate all of our instructions in one transaction due to the atomic nature of transactions.
 This ensures either the successful execution of all instructions or a complete rollback in case of errors.
 This approach promotes data consistency, improves efficiency by reducing latency and optimizing block space, and enhances code readability.
 Additionally, it minimizes inter-transaction dependencies, making it easier to track and manage the flow of operations, therefore in the code, we will write a few methods that will guide the way, and each one will return one or more instructions.
 The outline of this process is as follows:

 1. `getCreateMintWithMetadataPointerInstructions`: returns Instructions to create the mint with a pointer to the metadata account. **(we will build this)**
-2. `getCreateMetadataAccountOnMetaplexInstructions`: returns Instructions to create the metadata account and store the metadata in it. **(we will build this)**
+1. `getCreateMetadataAccountOnMetaplexInstructions`: returns Instructions to create the metadata account and store the metadata in it. **(we will build this)**
+1. `createNFTWithMetadataPointer`: the main method that will call both of the above methods and some other built-in methods to create the NFT with a metadata pointer, the built-in methods are
-3. `createAssociatedTokenAccountInstruction`: returns Instructions to create the associated token account **(we will import this from `@solana/spl-token` library)**
+   1. `createAssociatedTokenAccountInstruction`: returns Instructions to create the associated token account **(we will import this from `@solana/spl-token` library)**
-4. `createMintToCheckedInstruction`: returns Instructions to mint the NFT into the associated token account **(we will import this from `@solana/spl-token` library)**
+   1. `createMintToCheckedInstruction`: returns Instructions to mint the NFT into the associated token account **(we will import this from `@solana/spl-token` library)**
-5. `createSetAuthorityInstruction`: returns Instructions to set the authority to an account.
+   1. `createSetAuthorityInstruction`: returns Instructions to set the authority to an account.
 It will be used to remove the mint authority, because for the token to be considered as NFT in the Solana network, it has to have a supply of 1 and no one should be able to mint any more tokens, so the mint authority should be `None` **(we will import this from `@solana/spl-token` library)**
-6. We should put all of that in one transaction and send it to the network, and that is it.
+1. We should put all of that in one transaction and send it to the network, and that is it.
 We have an NFT with a metadata pointer.
+1. call the `createNFTWithMetadataPointer` method in the `main` method and run the code to test it

 ### `getCreateMintWithMetadataPointerInstructions`

 Create a new file `nft-with-metadata-pointer.ts`.

 We are going to create a mint that has a pointer to a Metaplex metadata account.
 However, we don't have the metadata account yet.
 First, we need to get the address of that account.
-Fortunately, the Metaplex program uses a defined method to derive the account (AKA PDA, meaning program-defined account).
-To obtain that account, we need to pass in some seeds and then use another helper function from the Solana SDK.
+Fortunately, the Metaplex program uses a defined method to derive the account address (AKA PDA, meaning program derived address).
+To obtain that account address, we need to pass in some seeds and then use another helper function from the Solana SDK.
 For the Metaplex metadata program, it uses three seeds to derive the metadata PDA, which are:

 1. **metadata**: Buffer of the string: 'metadata'.
 2. **Metaplex Program ID**: The public key representing the Metaplex program on Solana.